 Neither adverse selection nor moral hazard (induced utilization) have been incurably problematic in employer sponsored health insurance (ESI).
 As to the latter, an employer sponsor simply determines the level of employee health care utilization for which he is willing to pay; he can address moral hazard/induced utilization, in its various forms and to the extent he deems appropriate, by adjusting employee deductibles or copayments, and even more complex arrangements like HRAs and HSAs.

 As for adverse selection, ESI typically does not offer much in the way of employee choice between plans.
 Because an employer is generally not allowed to discriminate on the basis of employee health status, when there is employee choice the same plans are available to all employees.
 When choice is offered, even as the richer plans attract the sicker employees and cost the employer more, the leaner plans will attract the healthier employees and cost less.
 The costs and savings stay in the corporate family, as it were, and the differences do not by themselves generate net cost increases.

 If, as sometimes happens, cross-subsidization between employees picking different plans becomes of concern, employers can get help from qualified actuaries in rectifying the relative pricing of the plans.
 An elegant extension of such “risk adjustment”, which illustrates in passing how less complex risk adjustment works, can be found here.

-A sicker than expected person “adversely selecting” into a benefit rich plan certainly causes that plan’s outlays to be higher than expected, and some care costs are thereby shifted to other plan members.
+A sicker than expected person “adversely selecting” into a benefit rich plan certainly causes that plan’s outlays to be higher than otherwise expected, and some care costs are thereby shifted to other plan members.
 A shift of the costs of care, however much it may be unhappy financial news for healthier plan mates, does not by itself increase the costs of care.
 The wasteful, destabilizing aspect of adverse selection is that of having a health care system in which profit-requiring guarantors of the financial costs of health care costs are in a price competition and are, therefore, incentivized to recruit the healthy and reject the sick.